bostick/tabit-file-format/README.md

 # The .tbt TabIt file format

-TabIt is a Windows application that is described in its website [^1] as
+TabIt is a Windows application that is described in its [website](http://www.tabit.net) as

 > a full-featured program for creating, playing, and printing guitar, bass, or banjo tablature.